-ISEA provides identity-based closed affinity spaces for our First Gen, BIPOC, and LGBTQ+ student populations at Clark.
+ISEA provides identity-based closed affinity spaces centering the experiences of our First Gen, BIPOC, and LGBTQ+ student populations at Clark.
 Each space meets bi-weekly (every other week) in the McCann Resource Room in Dana Commons.

-Each space is facilitated by staff and students and provides a closed affinity space for the people within that identity or as the description specifies.
+Each space is facilitated by staff and students and provides a space that centers individuals within that identity or as the description specifies.
+Affinity spaces are open to all students.
 Current dates and times can be found on our Instagram page.

 Sisters in Stride (SIS) and Men of Color Alliance (MOCA) (formerly FOCUS)